YoguiSan/pure-ui/README.md

-# pure-ui
+# pure-ui-react

-A simple design system made with pure HTML tags and styled-components.
+A simple design system for React made with pure HTML tags and styled-components.
 This is still a work in progress, and far from complete.
+**Note: this package isn't related to any others like @pureui/core or similars**

 ## To do